Super Ghouls 'n Ghosts: Release

 A port of the Super NES version of Super Ghouls 'n Ghosts is featured alongside the arcade versions of Ghosts 'n Goblins and Ghouls 'n Ghosts in the video game compilation Capcom Generation: Chronicles of Arthur for PlayStation, which was also released for the Sega Saturn in Japan as Capcom Generation 2.
-This version is also included in Capcom Classics Collection for PlayStation 2 and Xbox and in Capcom Classics Collection: Reloaded for PlayStation Portable.
+This version is also included in Capcom Classics Collection for the PlayStation 2 and Xbox, and in Capcom Classics Collection: Reloaded for the PlayStation Portable; it is the only console video game in both collections.

 The Game Boy Advance version, titled Super Ghouls 'n Ghosts in North America and Europe and Chō Makaimura R in Japan, features an "Arrange Mode" that enables the player to choose from redesigned levels and bosses based on Ghosts 'n Goblins and Ghouls 'n Ghosts, depending on success in keeping the bronze armor, or a higher difficulty tier of the standard levels set upon keeping the golden armor.
 Unlike the Normal Mode, in Arrange Mode, the Goddess's Bracelet is already accessible during the first playthrough.

 The SNES version was released for the Virtual Console on the Wii on March 5, 2007, the Wii U on May 16, 2013, and New Nintendo 3DS on June 23, 2016.
 The GBA version was also released for the Wii U on October 22, 2015.

 Nintendo re-released Super Ghouls 'n Ghosts in the United States and Europe in September 2017 for the Super NES Classic Edition.

-Super Ghouls 'n Ghosts was also available as one of the classic games included as part of the Nintendo Switch Online service.
+Super Ghouls 'n Ghosts was also available as one of the classic games included as part of the Nintendo Classics service.